 At operating temperature, the hydraulic tank is hot and under pressure.
 Hot oil and components can cause personal injury.
 Do not allow hot oil or components to contact skin.
 Remove the filler cap only when the engine is stopped, and the filler cap is cool enough to touch with your bare hand.
 Remove the filler cap slowly in order to relieve pressure.

-- 1. Slowly remove the hydraulic tank filler cap in order to relieve the system pressure. - 2.
-Open the access door that is located on the right side of the machine next to the filler cap.
+- 1. Slowly remove the hydraulic tank filler cap (3) in order to relieve the system pressure. - 2.
+Remove access panel.